 Hell, even my own mother almost bought one.
 I fought for her to pick an F30 335i, but she objected to both prices at the time and the large (relative to her abilities) horsepower number.
 She instead chose a Lexus IS250c, which is a direct competitor to the Z4 in terms of buyers.
 I would not compare the two, as the Z4 is a smaller roadster with more bias towards performance, but the market considers them comparable vehicles for the reasons that someone looking in that segment will likely consider both options.
 So, back to the topic at hand, why did BMW end up with the more powerful, ever so slightly quicker, and more topless car?

 This is where I am going to speculate.
 I am gonna speculate a lot and I’m gonna do it real good.
 Real good.
 I do actually have some fairly informed opinions on the matter, so take them as you will, but I think I can provide some answers.
 First and foremost, I worked for Toyota for a while.
 One thing we always wanted but never saw were boosted FR-S/GT86 versions and Camry Turbo models.
 The two cars were slated to receive turbos, based on rumors from within Toyota, but shortly after those rumors began to circulate, the big wigs put a stop to that.
 The official unofficial stance on Toyota’s part is that they build cars with reliability, comfort, convenience, and practicality at the top of their priority list.
-Turbos add expense to the initial production, sales price, and increase the likelihood of added maintenance costs over the life of the vehicle.
-Toyota has built their brand on cars that are synonymous with longevity and dependability, and they didn’t want to give up their spot as one of the highest rated brands for reliability.
+Turbos add extra expenses to the initial production, sales price, and increase the likelihood of added maintenance costs over the life of the vehicle.
+Toyota has built its brand on cars that are synonymous with longevity and dependability, and they didn’t want to give up their spot as one of the highest-rated brands for reliability.

 Now I know what you may be thinking: “the MK3, MK4, SW20, Hilux, and a scattering of other models in Toyota history had turbos!”
 Yes, you would be correct.
 They did.
 As a result, there were direct costs associated with those cars that affected both the company and the buyer disproportionally to the rest of their fleet, hence, why they moved away from forced induction and accepted the mediocrity that are big V6s and V8s.
 Arguably, the 1UZ V8 is more popular with certain enthusiasts BECAUSE of its reliability and out-of-the-box performance to cost ratio when compared with the internet’s golden child 2JZ-GTE.